3bobo/3bobo.github.io/_pages/about.md

 News
 ======
-2023.October: One paper is accepted by IEEE Transactions on Intelligent Vehicles (T-IV).
+2023.Oct: One paper is accepted by IEEE (T-IV).
-2023.July: The [code](https://github.com/3bobo/smat) of SMAT was released.
+2023.Jul: The [code](https://github.com/3bobo/smat) of SMAT was released.
-2023.June: One paper is accepted by RAL.
+2023.Jun: One paper is accepted by RAL.
-2022.October: One paper is accepted by RAL.
+2022.Oct: One paper is accepted by RAL.
-2022.June: The [code](https://github.com/3bobo/lttr) of LTTR was released.
+2022.Jun: The [code](https://github.com/3bobo/lttr) of LTTR was released.

 Selected Publications
 ======